 Derivative and equity is the driver of their value.
 Equity gets its value based on market conditions such as demand and supply and company related events.
 Whereas, derivatives are financial contracts that derive their value from an underlying asset.
 This asset could be in the form of stocks, indices (index), currencies, exchange rates or rate of interest.
 The value of these underlying assets keep changing; for example, a stock’s value may rise or fall, indices may fluctuate, rate of interest also keeps varying.
 These changes can help you make profits but can also cause losses.

 By using different types of derivatives, you can remove the need to invest a large amount of capital upfront.
 A derivative allows you to benefit from market movements.
 If you are good at anticipating market movements, derivatives are useful since they allow you to earn returns quickly.
 They also double up as an effective tool to hedge risks.
 The classical derivative definition is - a derivative is a contract between two or more parties whose value is based on an agreed- upon underlying financial asset or set of assets.

-If you learn about derivatives, it is very important to understand that how do investors benefit from derivatives trading:
+If you learn about derivatives, it is very important to understand that how traders in derivatives market benefit from derivatives trading:

-Hedging against price fluctuations – Derivatives help you to protect your securities against fluctuations in prices of the underlying asset.
+Hedging against price fluctuations – Derivatives help hedgers in derivatives market to protect their securities against fluctuations in prices of the underlying asset.
 The derivative market offers products that allow you to hedge yourself against a fall in the price of your shares.
 It also offers products that protect you from a rise in the price of shares that you plan to purchase.
 This is called hedging.

 Earn money on shares that are lying idle - If you want to gain advantage from the shares that you are holding from a long term, you can use derivative instruments to earn from the price fluctuations from those shares without selling the shares.
 Because derivatives market allows you to conduct transactions without actually selling your shares – also called as physical settlement.